IAA-InvCodes/P-MILOS/README.md

   12. Number of iterations required
   13. chisqr value of the fit

-  The file name of the output models is constructed from the name of the Stokes profiles cube, adding the string '_mod.fits'.
+  The file name of the output models is constructed from the name of the Stokes profiles cube, adding the string '_mod.fits' and any prefix indicated in the .minit file (this prefix may also serve to set the directory where the output is written).
 For example, if the observed profiles are stored in the cube *2014.09.28_09:18:00_xtalk_t006.fits*, the atmospheres resulting from the inversion will be written in  *2014.09.28_09:18:00_xtalk_t006_mod.fits* and the best-fit profiles in *2014.09.28_09:18:00_xtalk_t006_stokes.fits.* To save on disk space, the user may decide not to write the best-fit profiles, setting the corresponding option in the .minit file.